dmurvihill/motion-sdk/docs/markdown/motion-sdk.md

 </td><td>

-Number of requests that can be queued to comply with the rate limit
+Number of requests that can be queued to comply with the rate limit.

 </td></tr>